brutusin/flea-db/README.md

 -*Documentation under development.
 Not released to maven-central yet*-

-A tiny, embeddable, schema-full, java-based, **object database** supporting pagination, faceted search, and both strong-typed and generic APIs.
+A java library for creating standalone, portable, object databases supporting pagination and faceted search, and offering strong-typed and generic APIs.

 Built on top of [Apache Lucene](http://lucene.apache.org/core/).